 Methodology / approach to design, develop and delivery outcome (i.e. user centred design and research)

-Our Delivery approach
+Our delivery approach

-Our iterative delivery approach reflects our philosophy of user centred design and ongoing test and learn.
+Our iterative delivery approach reflects our philosophy of user-centred design and ongoing test and learn.

-Broadly we uncovered user needs, hypothesised, prototyped, built quickly and usability tested regularly.
+We uncovered user needs, hypothesised, prototyped, built quickly and usability tested regularly.
 Iterative improvements were made based on regular feedback from users and performance data.

 To reflect our ongoing learning, we had a constantly evolving roadmap influenced by and regularly changed based on our interactions with users/potential users of the service.

 The content, which is an integral component of the service, was also regularly tested with users and the GDS content team to make sure it was clear and easy for users to understand.